FlippieCoetser/GitHub.Workflow/README.md

 The next step is for the developer to create a new branch for the assigned task.
 For example, assume a developer is assigned to design a new database table to support the storage of todos.

-The categorization of the task is `DATA` and the business entity is `todo` and the action is `retrieve`.
+The task categorisation is `DATA`, the business entity is `todo`, and the action is `retrieve`.

-A new local branch can be created using this above information as follows: `users/{GitHubUsername}/{Type}-{Entity}-{Action}`.
+A new local branch can be created using the above information as follows: `users/{GitHubUsername}/{Type}-{Entity}-{Action}`.

-based on the above example the branch name will be: `users/FlippieCoetser/Data-Todo-Retrieve`.
+Based on the above example, the branch name will be: `users/FlippieCoetser/Data-Todo-Retrieve`.

 1. Create a new branch